It can be frustrating when you’ve just found the flawless engagement ring for your bride-to-be and it’s not the right ring size.

 Step 1: Your Ring Size

-You will need to measure your ring finger to find the perfect ring size for you.
+It’s always a good idea to take the ring you are resizing back to the original jewelry store.
+The jeweler will be familiar with the ring you are resizing.
+You will need to measure your ring finger to find the size that fits perfectly for you.
 However, do not worry when they go up a little bit of your ring size.
 You want to make sure that your ring is comfortable to wear and a tad bit difficult to remove.
 The additional space will allow your skin to breathe once your finger gets swollen.

 Step 2: Cutting the Ring